Welcome

 David Martin (a.k.a.
 Sonny) - maracas

-Brown (a nickname) - guitar
+Papa Brown - guitar

-In Gloria's second photo, below, which she dates as being from the early 1960s, Gloria recognizes Moses, Brown, Johnny and probably Sonny, though this is not certain, as he looks heavier than she remembers.
+In Gloria's second photo, below, which she dates as being from the early 1960s, Gloria recognizes Moses, Brown, Jonny and probably Sonny, though this is not certain, as he looks heavier than she remembers.
 They are performing in the back of a truck advertising a charity raffle to win a Ford Anglia.
 Tickets available at Woolworth's, Chin's Supermarket and Doctors ... something illegible.

 Here is an advertisement from The